 This first step in our SEO checklist is Google Analytics.
-While it may not improve your SEO directly, but it lets you track your progress, keywords and audience behavior, amongst other things.
+While it may not improve your SEO directly, it lets you track your progress, keywords and audience behavior, amongst other things.
 It’s a great place to start.

 Make sure you create a list of keywords based on one single topic of your webpage.
 These should be likely to be used in search queries by your target audience.
 Use keyword tools to verify how competitive your selected keywords will be and how likely they are to get clicks.

 These keywords should be used throughout your web content to clearly articulate your product or service offering.
 Any creative content that you can publish with these keywords is an added bonus.
-(PS: don’t force the usage of keywords (this practice is known as Keyword Stuffing) – keep in mind that your target audience wants to read something interesting and not a repetition.)
+(PS: don’t force the usage of keywords (this practice is known as Keyword Stuffing) – keep in mind that your target audience wants to read something interesting and not a repetition)

 Make sure that all the images on your site are optimized.
 Large images can weigh down your site.
 Not to mention, images are a good opportunity for tagging.
-Before you opt down to a more advanced format such as WEBP or HEIC or AVIF, make sure that they have the browser and operative system support that you target.
+Before you opt down to a more advanced format such as WEBP or HEIC or AVIF, make sure that they have the browser and operating system support that you target.
 Some of the classic best universal image formats for websites are still JPEG and PNG.